-Yesterday I showed you this table runner and today I have the tutorial for making it.
+Yesterday I showed you this table runner and today I have the tutorial for making the Sherbet Stripes table runner.

 I enjoy table runners that aren’t very long.
 We often use them on our dining room table during meals and also on small tables or chests.